 If you have noticed these symptoms, it’s imperative you speak to your loved one.
 Ask what they may be feeling or experiencing, but don’t be surprised if your loved one is afraid to tell you.
 They may not want you to worry or they may have been threatened that if they tell, they will be punished.

-Contact an Las Vegas Personal Injury Attorney for Help
+Contact an Little Rock Personal Injury Attorney for Help

 Call an attorney to discuss your concerns.
 They can help you determine if abuse is actually occurring.
 An attorney can launch an investigation, collect evidence, and seek the opinions of professionals in the medical field.
 Ultimately, if your loved one has been abused, an attorney can help your family seek compensation for that abuse and get them the emotional and physical treatment they need to help them heal.